‘It is by going down into the abyss that we recover the treasures of life. Where you stumble, there lies your treasure.’ – Joseph Campbell

 They’ll tell you your life appears to be going well, so it can’t have been that bad.
-But it’s because of your strength, your determination, your courage, and your stamina that your life looks the part.
+But it’s because of your strength, your determination, your courage, and your stamina that your life looks fine on the surface.
 Appearances do not reflect what’s underneath, the emptiness, the longing, the knowledge that something is missing.

 They mean well, this conglomeration of people who make up your ‘they’.
 If you would just climb out of the mud, come in out of the darkness, they would no longer have to worry about you.
 They want you to come into the warmth and sit where it’s comfortable.